GlotPress/GlotPress/.github/ISSUE_TEMPLATE/bug_report.md

 Before submitting a bug report:

-- Check if the bug has already been fixed by updating WordPress, GlotPress and/or the plugin.
+- Check if the bug has already been fixed by updating WordPress and/or GlotPress.
-- Check if the bug is caused by a plugin by deactivating all plugins except GlotPress and this plugin.
+- Check if the bug is caused by a plugin by deactivating all plugins except GlotPress.
-- Check if the bug is caused by a theme by activating a default theme, e.g. Twenty Twenty Two.
+- Check if the bug is caused by a theme by activating a default theme, e.g. Twenty Twenty-Three.
-- Check if the bug has already been reported by searching https://github.com/WordPress/gp-translation-helpers/issues.
+- Check if the bug has already been reported by searching https://github.com/glotpress/glotpress/issues.

 If this is a security issue, please report it in HackerOne instead: https://hackerone.com/wordpress